 Treating Borderline Personality Disorder Symptoms at Rose Hill Center

 At Rose Hill Center, mental health treatment can help those struggling with borderline personality disorder.
-Depending upon you or your loved one’s specific needs, treatment will begin with either our Residential Rehabilitation Program or our Co-Occurring Rehabilitation Program.
+Depending upon you or your loved one’s specific needs, treatment will begin with either our Residential Rehabilitation Services or our Co-Occurring Rehabilitation Services.
 At either level of care, we provide:

 - Life skills development